What are tax deed sales?

 Are the tax deed sales advertised in a local newspaper?

 Yes, the tax deed sales are advertised in the legal advertisements section of the Tallahassee Advertiser.
-The Clerk of the Circuit Court is required by Florida Statutes to advertise each sale once a week for four consecutive weeks prior to the public auction.
-In addition, the Clerk's office posts notices of upcoming tax deed auctions on the Internet at the following address: http://www.clerk.Leon.fl.us.
+The Clerk of the Circuit Court and Comptroller is required by Florida Statutes to advertise each sale once a week for four consecutive weeks prior to the public auction.
+In addition, the Clerk of the Circuit Court and Comptroller office posts notices of upcoming tax deed auctions on the Internet at the following address: http://www.clerk.Leon.fl.us.

 How can I find out if there are any liens or encumbrances on a property coming up for tax deed sale?